lequanha/JobBoard/README.md

 ## Return Error if Update (PUT) with a wrong Job ID

+I check with id = 4 that there is no job with id = 4, so it is a PUT request to http://localhost:5000/jobs/4

 <img src="images/be_putjobs_idnotfound.png">

 ## Update (PUT) a Job successfully

+I update the newly added job with id = 3, so it is a PUT request to http://localhost:5000/jobs/3

 <img src="images/be_putjobs.png">

 ## Return Error if Delete a Job by a Wrong ID

+I check with id = 4 that there is no job with id = 4, so it is a DELETE request to http://localhost:5000/jobs/4

 <img src="images/be_deletejobs_wrongid.png">

 ## Delete a Job Successfully

+I delete the newly added job with id = 3, so it is a DELETE request to http://localhost:5000/jobs/3

 <img src="images/be_deletejobs.png">